OUTDOOR WOOD & CONCRETE DECK COATING

 Q: How long will this last and what is the warranty?

-A: We have a limited lifetime warranty that covers you against product failure for as long as your wood boards are in sound condition when product is applied properly in two full coats with our Renew It rollers.
+A: We have a limited 3 year warranty that covers you against product defects when product is applied to a properly prepared surface in two full coats with our Renew It rollers.
 This warranty applies to any peeling coating that is the direct result of a product defect.
-We will replace defective material up to original amount purchased, shipping costs from our NJ warehouse is not included.
+We will replace defective material up to original quantity purchased for claims in first year and 50% for any claims after that, shipping costs from our NJ warehouse is not included.
 The sole and exclusive maximum liability of ArmorGarage LLC under this warranty will be to replace the appropriate quantity necessary for re-coating warranted area.
 Customer agrees upon purchase that ArmorGarage LLC shall not be liable for any labor or consequential damages as a result of any type of product defect and that ArmorGarage is the sole determiner of whether the product is defective or not and in the case of an actual defect how much replacement product to provide.
 Warranty does not cover normal wear.

 Q: Can I apply this to pressure treated wood or Trex Decking?